werunplugged/up_keyboard/README.md

   <li>Backup and restore your settings and learned word / history data</li>
 </ul>

-For [FAQ](https://github.com/Helium314/HeliBoard/wiki/FAQ) and more information about the app and features, please visit the [wiki](https://github.com/Helium314/HeliBoard/wiki)
+For more information about HeliBoard's core features, including FAQ and detailed documentation, please visit the [HeliBoard wiki](https://github.com/Helium314/HeliBoard/wiki)

 # Contributing ❤

+UP Keyboard is a fork of HeliBoard with Unplugged-specific enhancements.
+We welcome contributions!

 ## Reporting Issues

-Whether you encountered a bug, or want to see a new feature in HeliBoard, you can contribute to the project by opening a new issue [here](https://github.com/Helium314/HeliBoard/issues).
+Whether you encountered a bug, or want to see a new feature in UP Keyboard, you can contribute to the project.
 Your help is always welcome!

+**For UP Keyboard specific features** (voice recognition, Unplugged-specific improvements):
+- Please open issues in this repository

+**For core keyboard functionality** inherited from HeliBoard:
+- Consider reporting to the [upstream HeliBoard project](https://github.com/Helium314/HeliBoard/issues) so all users can benefit

 Before opening a new issue, be sure to check the following:
- - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/Helium314/HeliBoard/issues?q=).
+ - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing existing issues.
 Please search open and closed issues.
- - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version of HeliBoard.
+ - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version.
  - **Is it a single topic?** If you want to suggest multiple things, open multiple issues.
  - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding issues that miss key information to their resolution.

-Note that issues that that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, not providing a proper description, or addressing multiple topics).
+Note that issues that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, not providing a proper description, or addressing multiple topics).
 Blatant violation of the guidelines may result in the issue getting closed.

 If you're interested, you can read the following useful text about effective bug reporting (a bit longer read): https://www.chiark.greenend.org.uk/~sgtatham/bugs.html